Rakel Dink

-Rakel Dink (born 1959) is a Turkish Armenian human rights activist and head of the Hrant Dink Foundation.
+Rakel Dink (born 1959) is a Turkish Armenian human rights activist, and head of the Hrant Dink Foundation.

 She is the last member of the Armenian Varto Tribe who had settled in Cizre.
 She is the widow of Hrant Dink, a Turkish journalist and human rights activist of Armenian origin who was assassinated on 19 January 2007.

 She grew up in the Armenian orphanage, Kamp Armen, in Tuzla and served as the camp's manager for many years.
 She later became known for her speech at her husband's funeral.
 Her famous quote – "Nothing can be done without questioning the darkness that creates a killer from a baby." – was well-received by the public and published in the media.
 Following Hrant Dink's assassination, she became involved in human rights activities and has served as the head of Hrant Dink Foundation since 2007.

 Life

-She was born in 1959 in Silopi.
+She was born in 1959 in Yolağzı, Silopi.
 She is the second child of Varto tribe's chief Siyament Yağbasan (Vartanyan) and his wife Delal.

-The Armenian Varto tribe received an order for exile in 1915, but when they were attacked during the voyage, they took refuge in Mount Judi with the help of an Arabic Muslim tribe called "Tayanlar" and lived there for 25 years.
+The Armenian Varto tribe received an order for exile in 1915, but when they were attacked during the voyage, they took refuge in Mount Judi with the help of an Arab Muslim tribe called Tayanlar and lived there for 25 years.
 After 25 years and following World War II, the tribe moved to Cizre and was assimilated by Turkey to the Kurdish population there and began to speak mostly in Kurdish, and to carry out Christian worship in Kurdish.
 After living a migrant life in bristle tents for a while, the tribe settled in the village of Varto, today called Yolağzı.
 Members of the tribe moved to Istanbul in 1978 and later to Belgium and France in the 1980s, and Dink's father Siyament died in Brussels in 2004.
 Rakel Dink is the last member of the tribe in Turkey.